Your Ultimate Guide to the Top 10 Essential Meta Tags

 How to Clear a Blocked Drain

-1. Your web page might not be displayed when customers are searching for “drain clearing services”.
-The keywords in the title don’t align with the user’s search intent, so it’s likely that Google wouldn’t even display your page.
+- Your web page may not appear when customers search for “drain clearing services” because the keywords in the title don’t match the user’s search intent, making it unlikely for Google to display your page.

-2. Even if your page displayed, would a customer that’s searching for a plumber click on the link?
-In this case, it’s unlikely that the customer wants to clear the drain themselves.
+- Even if your page was displayed, would a customer who’s searching for a plumber click the link?
+In this case, it’s unlikely the searcher wants to clear the drain themselves.
 They’re searching for professional services, and step-by-step instructions may not interest them.

 In all of these cases, using the wrong page title negatively impacts keyword rankings and user experience, and you miss an opportunity to attract a new lead.